Morikko/sync-tab-groups/README.md

  - Previous sessions (back button) are lost when closing a group
  - Temporary data like forms are lost when closing a group
  - All tabs are loaded when a group is opened (Will be fixed with Firefox 58 on January) ([More info](https://github.com/Morikko/sync-tab-groups/issues/5#issuecomment-344753295))

-# Notes
-This extension is really young (2 weeks) and often changes.
-I am developing it actively at the moment.
-Many features are coming.

-# About other Tabs Groups addon

-Sync Tab Groups (STG) is not related to [Tab Groups](https://addons.mozilla.org/en-US/firefox/addon/tab-groups-panorama/).

-STG is not able to hide tabs, instead tabs are closed.
-However, if this doesn't stop you, STG accepts importing groups from tab Groups extension.

 # Contributing

 I would gladly accept other translations.
 Add it in `_locales/`, while following the en (English) file.
 Change message and description parts only.